Learning to Live My Light

 Most of us were taught to hide our Light under a basket.
 That won't work anymore.
 We need every single person living his or her truth in order to bring about a quantum change in consciousness.
 It's like a gigantic jigsaw puzzle, with each of us holding a key piece.
 Leave just one of us out, and something crucial is missing.
 I'm reminded of an old country tune that went, "You might be the only Bible/Another man ever reads."
 You may be the only candle to illumine someone else's path.

 It's my joy to invoke and inspire you to grow beyond what you think is possibleto leap luminously into your full potential as a planetary being of Light.

-As a "midwife for the soul," Amara Rose offers life purpose coaching, talks, tapes/CDs, e-courses, playshops, retreats, and a FREE inspirational monthly newsletter, "What Shines."
-Please visit http://www.liveyourlight.com to learn more.
-Contact Amara at firstname.lastname@example.org, or call: 1-800-862-0157.
+As a "midwife for the soul" Amara Rose offers life purpose coaching, talks, CDs, e-courses, playshops, and an inspirational monthly newsletter, "What Shines."
+Please visit LiveYourLight.com to learn more.
+Contact Amara at email@example.com, or call: 1-800-862-0157 within the USA.